Lisek44/Weather-App/README.md

 ## Features

+- **Location-based:** Enter the name of your city or any location to get accurate weather data.
-- **Current Weather:** Get the latest information about the weather, including temperature, humidity, and wind speed et cetera.
+- **Current Weather:** Get the latest information about the weather, including temperature, humidity, and wind speed and more.
-- **Hourly Forecast:** View the weather forecast for the upcoming hours.
+- **Hourly Forecast:** View the weather forecast for the upcoming 24 hours.
 - **Daily Forecast:** Plan ahead with a detailed daily weather forecast.
-- **Location-based:** Enter the name of your city or any location to get accurate weather data.
-- **Interactive Map:** Explore an interactive map with three modes - temperature, precipitation, and wind.
+- **Interactive Map:** Explore an interactive map with several modes including: temperature, precipitation, wind and more.
 - **Responsive Design:** The app is designed to work seamlessly on both desktop and mobile devices.

 ## How to Use